When you’re looking at whey protein powders…

 Transparent Labs is a Ohio based company that has been selling top quality supplements for years now.

-Since it is a grass fed protein, we prefer concentrate since it’ll have the healthier fats that grass fed cows tend to have.
+Since it's a grass fed protein, the concentrate version may be a tad bit more healthy because it’ll have the healthier fats that grass fed cows tend to have.

-The protein is sourced from New Zealand farms, which is supposed to be one of the cleanest sources.
+The protein is sourced from local American farms, which is supposed to be one of the cleanest sources.

 In the isolate version of this protein, it contains 28g protein, with absolutely no fat or carbs.